Remembering Fred, the ‘Rotor Man’

 Maybe they want to interview the president of the United States.
 Perhaps they would love to go back in time and sit down with a famous figure from history.

 While as a lover of history that certainly sounds intriguing, for this reporter, Julius Caesar, Sun Tzu and George Washington have nothing on my dream interview subject: Rotor Fred.

-Right now most of you are probably scratching your head, but if you’re one of the few who know whom I’m talking about, your pulse probably shot up a bit.
+Right now most of you are probably scratching your head, but if you’re one of the few who know whom I’m talking about, you likely understand where I’m coming from.

 I became aware of Fred – also referred to as the “Rotor Man” – for the first time when I was about eight years old, on a family trip to the former Geauga Lake Amusement Park in Aurora.
 The park closed in 2007, but for a kid growing up in the late 1980s, a visit to Geauga Lake was always one of the highlights of summer.

 Next to the Ferris Wheel was the Rotor, a ride that never attracted much interest, although it was a mainstay at the park for as long as I can remember.